utdata/icj-cli-tools/lectures/LookingAtFiles.md

 This will print the contents of `data.csv` to your screen.
 It's showing all 100 lines.

 But what you can do is redirect that output into a file by using `>`.
+Do this.

+`$ cat data.csv > file01.csv`

+What you've done is take the contents of data.csv, printed the contents and then redirected that content into another file called file01.csv.
+Since that didn't exists already, it was created on the fly.

-If I wanted to take two files, `file01.txt` and `file02.txt`, and then combine them into a single file on your computer, it would look like this.
-(Don't do this as we don't have the files, but ...):
+If I wanted to take two files, `file01.csv` and `file02.csv`, and then combine them into a single file on your computer, it would look like this.
+(You don't have to do these commands, just understand them.):

-`$ cat file01.txt file02.txt > combined.txt`
+`$ cat file01.csv file02.csv > combined.csv`

-Now, `combined.txt` would be the combination of both files.
+Now, `combined.csv` would be the combination of both files.

 ## grep

-[grep](http://man.cx/grep) is for using regular expressions to find parts of a file.
+[grep](http://man.cx/grep) is for using regular expressions to find patterns within a file.
 It takes a regular expression input and the file name and give in return the lines of the file that match that regular expression.

 `$ grep 'ATX INVESTMENTS' data.csv`